We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $89

 myLAB Box offers a series of at-home tests to monitor your health and wellness.
-They also provide one free physician consultation for abnormal test results.
+They also provide one free physician consultation for test results outside the normal range.

 For this test, you’ll collect a blood sample via finger prick. myLAB Box offers fast results by including a free 2-day shipping label and provides you with results 2 to 5 days after receiving the sample.

-The myLAB Box website states that their labs are registered with the Food and Drug Administration (FDA) and Centers for Disease Control and Prevention (CDC).
+The company is registered with the Food and Drug Administration (FDA) and Centers for Disease Control and Prevention (CDC), and states that it works with CLIA and CAP-certified labs.

-myLAB Box has many 5-star reviews on their website.
-However, there are only two reviews listed for the vitamin D test.
+myLAB Box has many 5-star reviews on its website, but only two reviews are listed specifically for the vitamin D test.

-- Insurance coverage: Cerascreen’s website doesn’t state whether they accept insurance or HSA or FSA payments
+- Insurance coverage: The Cerascreen website doesn’t state whether they accept insurance or HSA or FSA payments.

 - Results: varies

-The Cerascreen vitamin D test is the most affordable option on the list.
-The price includes 2 to 5 day shipping to return the sample to the lab, and results will be provided a few days after that.
+The Cerascreen vitamin D test is another relatively affordable test option (although, depending on your insurance coverage, you may have a lower copay by just going to a lab to get your levels checked).
+The price includes two to 5-day shipping to return the sample to the lab.
+Results will be provided a few days (but up to a week) after that via the Cerascreen app and your email.

-Note that the test can’t be purchased in New York, New Jersey, Rhode Island, and Maryland.
+Note that you can’t purchase this test in New York, New Jersey, Rhode Island, or Maryland.

-On the Cerascreen website, the vitamin D test has 5 stars out with just over five reviews.
+On the Cerascreen website, the vitamin D test has 5 out of 5 stars with just over five reviews.

 Are at-home vitamin D tests accurate?

-User error is always a possibility with at-home tests, so it’s important to follow the instructions provided carefully.
-Overall, at-home vitamin D tests are as accurate as traditional lab tests.
+Accuracy can depend on sample collection.
+User error is always a possibility with at-home tests, so it’s important to carefully follow the instructions provided.
+Overall, at-home vitamin D tests may be as accurate as traditional lab tests if performed correctly.

 How often should I test my vitamin D levels?